didier-durand/lambda-cobol/README.md

 Implemented as a Github Action, the workflow  - scripted in [lambda-cobol.sh](lambda-cobol.sh) - comprises following key steps:

-1) A Docker image [is constructed](Dockerfile) to install the GnuCobol compiler and its dependencies on top of the base Amazon Linux image.
+1) A Docker image [is constructed](Dockerfile) to install the GnuCOBOL compiler and its dependencies on top of the base Amazon Linux image.
 The purpose of such a container is to leverage the isolation provided by containers.
 Consequently, the build environment is fully controlled.
 2) This Cobol builder imports the source code of [hello-world.cob](hello-world.cob) and compiles it to generate an x86 native binary named ```hello-world```.
 3) This binary is packaged, via SAM CLI, with other required runtime artefacts.
-The libcob library is required by GnuCobol.
+The libcob library is required by GnuCOBOL.
 The shell script ```bootstrap```(name imposed by specifications) implements the requirements of [custom Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
 4) This package is deployed on the Lambda service via [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 5) The SAM description is processed by AWS Lambda and CloudFormation to deploy the function.